Victoria Slater4-Minute read

-If you’re considering buying a house, you’ll want to make sure your credit is healthy enough to qualify for a mortgage and at a good interest rate.
-Here are five tips from Rocket HQ to help you understand your credit and how you can impact it, so you’re ready well before you get to the closing table.
+If you’re considering becoming a first-time home buyer, the first step you’ll want to take to get mortgage-ready is to make sure you have a healthy credit score.
+This will ensure your score will be high enough to qualify for a mortgage loan and get a good interest rate.
+Here are five tips to help you understand your credit and how you can impact it, so you’re ready well before you get to the closing table.

 Roughly 35% of your credit score is determined by your payment history, so it’s important you pay your bills on time.